-The wave itself builds kilometers out at sea and forms into a wild beast as it hits the razor-sharp reef, reaching heights of 10 meters or, in surfing terms, 30 feet, the equivalent to a four-story building.
+The wave itself builds kilometers out at sea and forms into a wild beast as it hits the razor-sharp reef, reaching heights of 10 meters or, in surfing terms, 30 feet, the equivalent of a four-story building.

-The entire ocean then folds over itself, creating a big barreling wave, large enough to fit a bus inside.
+The entire ocean then folds over itself, creating a big barreling wave large enough to fit a bus inside.